ssbsukirat/medicine/Immune, inflammatory, rheumatological/Acute Rheumatic Fever.md

 - +/- role of gp C, G streptococcus
 ## Host factors
 - 3-6% population susceptible
-- Familial clustering of cases and
+- Familial clustering of cases and concordance in monozygotic twins -- suggests **susceptibility is inherited characteristic**
+- HLA